x1n13y84issmd42/bashttpd/README.md

 ## Requirements
 `netcat` with enabled suport for scripting (the `-c` option).

+`mysql`

 [jq](https://stedolan.github.io/jq/) is you want JSON.

 ## Usage
-`./bashttpd example.com`
+`./bashttpd localhost`

-Here `example.com` is a path to a folder that contains a project.
+Here `localhost` is a path to a folder that contains a project.

-Then visit `localhost:8080` in browser.
+Then visit [localhost:8080](http://localhost:8080) in browser.

+You may want to fix MySQL connection credentials in the `.env` file to see DB in action.

 ## Design
 When **bashttpd** receives a request, three things can hapen.

 First, it tries to match the path from that to the folder structure of the supplied project, and looks for a script file named after the HTTP request method used.

-For example, a `GET` request to the `/foo/bar` path is served by the `example.com/foo/bar/GET.sh` script.
+For example, a `GET` request to the `/foo/bar` path is served by the `localhost/foo/bar/GET.sh` script.

 If the request path matches a file path in the project directory, it will respond with it's contents.
 At the moment it supports `js`, `css` & `html`, as well as `jpeg` & `png` images with proper content types.